xu-cheng/latex-action/README.md

 * `post_compile`

     Arbitrary bash codes to be executed after compiling LaTeX documents.
 For example, `post_compile: "latexmk -c"` to clean up temporary files.

+* `texlive_version`

+    The version of TeXLive to be used.
+Supported inputs include 2020, 2021, 2022, 2023, and latest.
+By default the latest TeXLive is used.
+This input cannot co-exist with `docker_image` input.
+An  example to use this input:
+    ```yaml
+    - uses: xu-cheng/latex-action@v3
+      with:
+        root_file: main.tex
+        texlive_version: 2022
+    ```

+* `docker_image`

+    Custom which docker image to be used.
+Only [latex-docker images](https://github.com/xu-cheng/latex-docker/pkgs/container/texlive-full) are supported.
+For example if you want to pin the docker image:
+    ```yaml
+    - uses: xu-cheng/latex-action@v3
+      with:
+        root_file: main.tex
+        docker_image: ghcr.io/xu-cheng/texlive-full:20230801
+    ```

 **The following inputs are only valid if the input `compiler` is not changed.**